What are Overlays?

 If you're working on a mobile prototype, select your Gesture from the drop-down menu.

-- In the next dropdown, select screen which you would like to use for your Overlay.
+- In the next drop down, select screen which you would like to use for your Overlay.
 Or use the Browse function to bring up the screen drawer and select another screen from your prototype.

-Set your Position from amongst several common options, and use the input boxes (where available) to define an offset.
+Set your Position from among several common options, and use the input boxes (where available) to define an offset.
 Or select the Custom option to assign a custom position for your overlay, and press Enter to set your position.

 Select a Transition type to animate your overlay, or use Instant for no animation.